 - Insufficient Storage on New Phone:

 - Clear Old Data: Before transferring, review the data selected.
-Deselect large files or apps you don’t need.
+Deselect large files or apps you do not need.

 - Expand Storage: If your new phone supports it, consider adding a microSD card for extra space, though not all apps can be moved to external storage.